 The College of Idaho offers on-campus housing to all full-time students under 26 years old.
 Part-time students and students over 26 may live on campus as appropriate space permits with approval of the director.
 All eligible students are required to live on-campus for their first six semesters at the College.

-All full-time students, regardless of living arrangements, are required to purchase some level of dining board plan.
+All full-time students, regardless of living arrangements, are required to purchase some level of meal plan.

 For information about all tuition and fees besides room and board please visit our Cost of Attendance page.